Nonprofit Partner Guide

 How long will a BoardLeader serve on my board?

-BoardLead candidates are expected to serve their full term of board service, once elected.
-After that, it’s up to both you and your candidate to decide if they will stand for reelection.
+BoardLead candidates are expected to serve one full term of board service, once elected.
+After that, it’s up to both you and your candidate to decide if they will be up for reelection.

 BoardLead candidates receive “ongoing training” after their election.
 What does that mean?

-In addition to gaining access to BoardLearn, our virtual good governance training suite, BoardLeaders are also provided one-on-one consultation support for the first few months after their election.
+Our team, in addition to our Good Governance Training, will also provide one-on-one consultation to candidates for the first few months after their election.

 Can my current board members attend your training?

 Unfortunately, our Good Governance Training is only designed to accommodate BoardLead candidates.
 However, we encourage our BoardLeaders to share their learnings with your board.
 Please note that BoardLead hosts a separate Nonprofit Learning Series, which is a multi-part webinar series designed to support nonprofit leaders in practicing diversity, equity, and inclusion through board development.
 This series is open to your whole board.